-Tension between siblings is stressful, yes, but perfectly normal.
+Tension between siblings is stressful, yes, but siblings being mean to each other is perfectly normal.
 “Sibling rivalry is mislabeled, and needs to be reframed,” explains Dr. Pamela Varaday, the Santa Monica-based clinical psychologist and author of 15 Minutes to Sibling Harmony.
 “It’s not inherently bad, but rather, is rooted in biology.
 Children have competing needs and fight over resources, namely, their parents.”

 Indeed, children of all ages vie for their parents’ attention (and affection).
 Firstborns, especially, scramble to keep their lost position in the spotlight.
 They experience a grief of sorts—a feeling that they’re no longer enough to sustain the parents’ love.

 “Parents often seem surprised at the intensity of the older child’s reaction to a new brother or sister and question how to discipline or manage them.
 This behavior should be accepted as normal.
 Similarly, the development of sibling bickering should be anticipated,” notes Janet Woodward, a Connecticut-based pediatrician with 30 years of experience.

 Managing Sibling Rivalry During Puberty

 For many parents, the sibling rivalry of childhood is manageable.
 But when puberty arrives, that can change.